 “But Ali at least chose words that could be spoken,” Oak notes.
 Meanwhile, longtime Prince keyboardist Morris Hayes (in an interview with Minneapolis Public Radio’s “The Current” radio station), recalled asking Prince what, amongst his wide-ranging talents, he thought he was the best at.

-“Prince said it was his lyrics,” recalls Oak of the interview, “and that
+“Prince said it was his lyrics,” recalls Oak of the interview, “and that he most thought of himself as a poet.”

 “For a man who saw himself as so identified with ‘the word’ – his own and those of scripture – to change his name to not-a-word indicates a desire to go beyond what can be known, to turn away from language in a way that is thrilling in its desire to reject the status quo,” Oak says.